tiodan81/301cleanup/301cleanup.md

 - all starter code
   - pass linter
   - strict mode
-  - delete nav:hover rule from modules.css
+  - delete nav:hover rule from modules.css (articleView.toggleMenu should do it)
   - after hackerIpsum: rm `blogArticles.js`
   - after HBS: rm articleView.popfilters `if ($(this).hasClass(template))`
   - server: rm IIFE from GHProxy
+  - leave express-request-proxy out of starter until needed
+  - remove ref to /brookr/ from starter code

 - class 01
   - double-check GH link to .eslintrc file for lab01 readme